 ▲Kang Sang Hoon of the MSC Design Team at the Samsung Electronics S.LSI BusinessKang Sang Hoon: It’s always the most difficult moments that stay with you, not all the smooth sailing ones in between.
 The design process involved frequencies never used before, making development unpredictable.
 It also changed the way we went about the design.
 At times we would be just a few steps from completing the design when test results would come back unacceptable.
 We believed firmly in getting it right the first time, even if it meant taking the long way around.
 We went back to the drawing board, and in the end were able to create a flawless product.
 It’s all the setbacks that make the end result so much more meaningful.

 ▲Nomiyama of the MSC Design Team at the Samsung Electronics S.LSI BusinessNomiyama: Usually, new IC designs are based on existing circuits.
 But 5G circuit design was something else, as we had to start with literally nothing.
 Working with the new standard, problems that lay hidden in the design phase would appear in implementation.
 But we set ourselves to the task and all these problems were ultimately sorted out.
-The MSC Design Team has opened the first of many doors to the upcoming 5G era.
-Naturally, they had a lot to say about the process.
-We asked them to share their future 5G aspirations with us.

 ▲ Senior VP and Samsung Electronics S.LSI Business MSC Design Team Leader Lee Jong WooMSC Design Team Leader Senior VP Lee Jong Woo: It’s rather pleasing that we’ve taken an important first step ahead of the competition as they age of 5G begins.
 Our team worked as a single-minded unit to make these achievements possible, and for that I’m thankful and proud.
 Building on our latest success, we will soon be coming out with even better products.